 Web-page of Miya Warrington, Behavioural Ecologist

-I live in the UK (Oxfordshire), but am working as a post-doctoral fellow at the University of Manitoba with Prof. Jane Waterman on the amazing Cape ground squirrel system.
+I am a post-doctoral fellow at the University of Manitoba with Prof. Jane Waterman on the amazing Cape ground squirrel system.
 I am also an adjunct professor at the Natural Resource Institute at the University of Manitoba).
-I currently have ongoing collaborative research in Australia and Canada, My most recent work is examining the effects of COVID-19 travel restrictions on wildlife as part of the C19-Wild Research Group.
+My main research project is in the South African veld, but I also have ongoing collaborations in Canada and Australia.

 A little bit about me: